-The Roman Theater of Mérida is located in the community of Extremadura, about 3 hours southwest from Madrid, about 2 hours north of Seville, and
+The Roman Theater of Mérida is one of Spain´s most important tourist attractions.
+It is located in the community of Extremadura, about 3 hours southwest

 On the right bank of the Rio Guadiana stands Mérida, also known as the Spanish Rome, was a stage on the silver road from Salmatica (Salamanca) to Italica (Seville).
 The name of the town is derived from the Roman Emerita Augusta, for it was founded as a colony for veterans of the V and X legions in around 23 BC, during the reign of Augustus.
 It was soon promoted to capital of the province of Lusitania, which comprised great parts of Portugal and Estremadura.
 Towards the end of Augustus’s reign it was one of the most important towns of the Roman Empire; many of its monuments were built by Agrippa, the Emperor’s son-in- law.